 The drama is an international hit.
 In South Korea, it is the first cable drama with over 20% ratings.
 It has garnered numerous awards and nominations from different award-giving bodies, such as the 11th Korean Cable TV Awards, 5th Annual DramaFever Awards, 12th Seoul International Drama Awards, etc.

-Goblin has a certain hook to it that draws people in thereby making me an instant fan after watching the first episode.
+Goblin has a certain hook to it that draws people in.
 As a Korean drama fan, I thought I have seen it all until Goblin came along to break the mold.
 It is a well-crafted TV series made in the quality of a movie.
-It cast the best actors, had an impressive cinematography, production design, special FX, and musical score, and most of all, it has a unique and interesting storyline that is unlike anything I’ve ever seen in a Korean show.
+It cast the best actors, had impressive cinematography, production design, special FX, and musical score, and most of all, it has a unique and interesting story line that is unlike anything I’ve ever seen in a Korean show.
 Hence, I made a day of a Goblin pilgrimage on my second day in Seoul.

 Yongdap Station Pedestrian Bridge